peni4142/typo3-scp-deployment/README.md

 It only works for linux.

 This action is for TYPO3 extensions.
 This action copy the whole repo except the .git and .github directories to the speciefied path.
-So the eextension root path should also be the repository root path.
+So the extension root path should also be the repository root path.
 What basically was my use-case for this extension.

+If you have some improvements, feel free to contribute by PR.

 ## Example how to use